Hachette v. Internet Archive: Final judgment

 Judge John G. Koeltl ruled on March 24, 2023, granting the publishers' request.
 He held that the Internet Archive's scanning and lending of complete copies constituted copyright infringement and that the Internet Archive's fair use defense failed all four factors of the "fair use test".
 He rejected the Archive's argument that their use was "transformative" in the sense of copyright law.
 He further stated that "Even full enforcement of a one-to-one owned-to-loaned ratio, however, would not excuse [Internet Archive's] reproduction of the Works in Suit".
 Internet Archive founder Brewster Kahle declared their intention to appeal the ruling.

 While Judge Koeltl issued a summary judgment in favor of the plaintiffs and against the defendant, he did not assess damages.
 Instead, he directed the parties to brief the court on how they thought the case should be resolved in a way that comports with the judge's decision.
-The deadline for this was extended several times; the final extension was granted on July 28, extending the deadline to August 11, 2023, with Judge Keoltl writing, "No further extensions."
+The deadline for this was extended several times; the final extension was granted on July 28, extending the deadline to August 11, 2023, with Judge Koeltl writing, "No further extensions."

 On August 11, 2023, the parties reached a negotiated judgment.
 The agreement prescribes a permanent injunction preventing Internet Archive from loaning the plaintiffs' books in full through CDL, except those for which no e-book is currently available for sale from the publisher, as well as an undisclosed payment to the plaintiffs.
 The agreement also preserves the right for the Internet Archive to appeal the previous ruling.
 As a result of the lawsuit, more than 500,000 books were made unavailable from loaning in full through CDL.
 The Internet Archive appealed to restore full CDL access to the affected books.

 Appeal

 On September 11, 2023, the Internet Archive filed a notice which appealed the ruling to the United States Court of Appeals for the Second Circuit.
 On December 15, 2023, the Internet Archive filed its opening brief in its appeal.
 Shortly afterwards, several other organizations filed friend of the court briefs.
 The oral argument phase of the appeal occurred on June 28, 2024.

 On September 4, 2024, the Second Circuit Court of Appeals affirmed the lower court rulings.
 The court stated "On the one hand, eBook licensing fees may impose a burden on libraries and reduce access to creative work.
 On the other hand, authors have a right to be compensated in connection with the copying and distribution of their original creations.
 Congress balanced these 'competing claims upon the public interest' in the Copyright Act.
 We must uphold that balance here."
 The Internet Archive did not petition to have the case reviewed by the Supreme Court of the United States by the Second Circuit's deadline in December 2024, leaving the court injunction in place.